 "So you tried selling magical cures to Muggles," Hermione concluded, speaking faster now.

 "Synthesised magical cures, Granger.
-That was Tan's job—to convert the magical to the mundane."
+That was our job—to convert the magical to the mundane."

 "You and Tan synthesized one of your potions into a serum.
 An antivirus.
 Do you remember what it was called?"

-They had to confirm what American wizarding intelligence was alleging.
+They had to confirm what American Wizarding intelligence had surmised, after going through every line of Draco Malfoy's ministry files.
 Otherwise, Malfoy was of no use to them free.
 She wondered if he knew his life was at stake.
 If he couldn't help their cause, they would leave him there.

 For a moment, it looked like he wasn't going to humour her by continuing the conversation, but then he replied.
 "Tan named it after me.
 Double-stranded RNA Activated Caspase Oligomerizer."